AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 ### Delete the **VolcanoContainer**

 You will not need the **VolcanoContainer** during additional lab sections.
-You should delete this container now.
+You can delete this container now.
+Or otherwise reduce it's RU/s to 400 RU/s.

 1. Navigate to the **Data Explorer**
 2. Select the three dots near your **VolcanoContainer**.
 From the menu, select **Delete Container**.